Dedicated (Lemar album): Commercial performance

-The first single from the album, "Dance With U", reached number 2 on the UK singles charts in early 2003.
-His first album Dedicated was released late in 2003 with additional singles "50/50" and "Another Day" also achieving chart success in the UK.
+The first single from the album, "Dance with U", reached number 2 on the UK singles chart in early 2003.
+Dedicated was released in late 2003 with additional singles "50/50" and "Another Day" also achieving chart success in the UK.
 Following the success of the album, he commenced his first headlining tour of the UK.
 Dedicated was certified platinum by the British Phonographic Industry (BPI) for sales in excess of 300,000 copies.